 Analysis and Test Results

-Unless you are a dedicated boulderer and never plan to tie into a rope, chances are high that you'll need to have some type of draw on your rack.
-In fact, this is often a new climber's first gear purchase after investing in harness, shoes, a chalk bag, and an ATC, and the current abundance of options can be overwhelming.
+Unless you are a dedicated boulderer and never plan to tie into a rope, the chances are high that you'll need to have some type of draw on your rack.
+In fact, this is often a new climber's first gear purchase after investing in a harness, shoes and belay device, and the current abundance of options can be overwhelming.
 Less than 20 years ago, each major brand had maybe one or two models to choose from, and they were not discipline-specific.
-Black Diamond alone now makes eight different draws.
-To help ease the confusion, our review evaluates and compares 15 different models to determine which are best at keeping a secure connection between you and your gear, and what performance criteria you'll want to consider when selecting your next set of draws.
+Black Diamond alone now makes seven different draws.
+To help ease the confusion, our review evaluates and compares 13 different models to determine which are best at keeping a secure connection between you and your gear, and what performance criteria you'll want to consider when selecting your next set of draws.